HIO-InteractiveMap/Map/README.md

 - Filterable locations such as stores, services, bullets, NPC's and more!
 - Filter functionality:
-  -- Left click to hide (or show, if already hidden) a tag.
+  - Left click to hide (or show, if already hidden) a tag.
-  -- Right click to hide all other tags.
+  - Right click to hide all other tags.
-  -- Click the tag heading (STORES, SERVICIES. etc.) to show only that layer.
+  - Click the tag heading (STORES, SERVICIES. etc.) to show only that layer.
 - Show all & Hide all buttons which either show, or hide all tags.

 ## How To Use

-For users:
+For users: <br>
 You can find the interactive map at <a href="https://hio-interactivemap.github.io/Map/">https://hio-interactivemap.github.io/Map/</a>

-For developers:
+For developers: <br>
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash